MUmarShahbaz/Portfolio/_projects/OO2.md

   Treats the first value in each data packet as the timestamp (typically in milliseconds).
 Ideal for high-precision plots—especially when using functions like `millis()` in Arduino-based applications.
 This mode offers the most reliable timing accuracy for microcontroller data.

 ### Example of Time Scale feature
-{% include figure.liquid path="/assets/img/Projects/OO2/Time Scale.gif" max-width="1000px" class="rounded-corners" %}
+{% include figure.liquid path="/assets/img/Projects/OO2/Time Scale.gif" max-width="1000px" class="rounded-corners" alt="Plotting with timescale example" %}

 <hr class="spacer">